How much internet speed do you need? That depends on how you plan on using your internet connection.

 The level of competition between broadband providers in Rule is overall high, with the average household having 3 Internet providers available to them.
 This choice isn't always spread out fairly, however — a surprising 14.27 percent of the population are limited to one or zero options.

 Outside of the providers listed above, Santa Rosa Telephone Cooperative provides a third option for Internet in 94 percent of Rule.
-Fixed wireless providers like King Street Wireless and satellite Internet providers including are sometimes a good choice, but the main wired options usually offer a better deal so far as performance.
+Fixed wireless providers like Pinnacle Network Solutions and satellite Internet providers including are sometimes a good choice, but the main wired options usually offer a better deal so far as performance.

 Internet Statistics 2021